Last updated 11/21/2022

 Pediatric and Health Professional Shortage Area-Eligible Services

 Claims for services provided via telehealth by distant site providers may additionally qualify for pediatric (services for members 18 years of age and under) or HPSA-enhanced reimbursement.
-Pediatric and HPSA-eligible providers are required to indicate POS code 02 or 10, along with modifier GT, FQ, or 93 and the applicable pediatric or HPSA modifier, when submitting claims that qualify for enhanced reimbursement.
+Pediatric and HPSA-eligible providers are required to indicate POS code 02 or 10, along with modifier GQ, GT, FQ, or 93 and the applicable pediatric or HPSA modifier, when submitting claims that qualify for enhanced reimbursement.

 FQHCs and RHCs